GFZ/arosics/README.md

 #### apply detected shifts to multiple images

 Sometimes it can be useful to apply the same shifts to multiple images - e.g. to different mask images derived from the same satellite dataset.
-For this purpose you can calculate spatial shifts using the COREG class (see above) and then apply the calculated shifts to mulitple images using the DESHIFTER class:
+For this purpose you can calculate spatial shifts using the COREG class (see above) and then apply the calculated shifts to mulitple images using the DESHIFTER class.

+Take a look at the keyword arguments of the DESHIFTER class when you need further adjustments (e.g. output paths for the corrected images; aligned output grid, ...).

 ```python